SATA Hard Drive Recovery

 Specific files, folders, or programs have become corrupt and don’t function properly.

-Your hard drive is overheating.
+Your hard drive is overheating / Your computer randomly shuts down.

 Frequent BSOD (Blue Screen of Death) errors.